MahsaShokouhi/Salary_Prediction/README.md

 ## Objective
-The goal was to use predictive models on a set of job postings with salaries (train set), find important factors in estimating salary, and examine which model best predicts the salary for any job specification.
-The best model was then used to predict salaries for a new set of job postings (test set).
+The goal was to build and examine predictive models on a set of job postings with salaries (train set) to find the best model (with smallest error) for salary prediction.
+The whole pipeline included data preprocessing and regression models, and was designed to make prediction for the test set as well as for a single record.
+The selected modelling pipeline was then used to predict salary for the test set.
+Finally, an application was developed to predict salary for the job specifications and the candidate profile supplied by the user.

 ## Data
 The train data included salary and the job specifications, each with a unique identifier (jobId), for 1 million job postings.
 The job specifications were the same for the train and test sets, as listed below:
 #### Categorical Features and Levels:
 *	Degree: DOCTORAL, MASTERS, BACHELORS, HIGH_SCHOOL, NONE
+*	Major: MATH, PHYSICS, CHEMISTRY, ENGINEERING, BUSINESS, COMPUTER SCIENCE, LITERATURE, BIOLOGY, NONE
 *	Job-type: CEO, CFO, CTO, VICE-PRESIDENT, MANAGER, SENIOR, JUNIOR, JANITOR
 *	Industry: HEALTH, WEB, AUTO, FINANCE, OIL, SERVICE, EDUCATION
-*	Major: MATH, PHYSICS, CHEMISTRY, ENGINEERING, BUSINESS, COMPUTER SCIENCE, LITERATURE, BIOLOGY, NONE

 #### Numerical Features:
 *	Years’ Experience
 *	Miles from Metropolis